Join in the fun with our guide to the best Paddy’s Day parades and more

-Millions of people around the world celebrate St. Patrick's Day on 17 March - so make this the year you jet off to one of the destinations that celebrates this Irish festival in style!
-Whether you want to head to the Irish homeland itself, or fly further afield to see how other countries honour this legendary national holiday, you’ll be sure to have a memorable experience.
+So what’s the craic?
+As millions of people around the world celebrate St. Patrick's Day on 17th March, why not make this the year you jet off and celebrate this Irish festival in style?
+Whether you want to head to the Emerald Isle itself, or fly further afield to see how other countries honour this legendary national holiday, we’re bringing you the best ways to have the most memorable experience.

 Want to be at the centre of the action?
-Then Dublin is the ultimate place to get in the party spirit and experience a truly authentic Irish shindig.
-The world-famous St. Patrick’s Festival Parade is not to be missed, and with nearly half a million visitors expected to be in attendance, it really will be a spectacle to behold.
+Then Dublin must be the ultimate place to get in the party spirit and experience a truly authentic Irish shindig.
+The world-famous St. Patrick’s Festival Parade is not to be missed, and with nearly half a million visitors expected, it really will be a spectacle to behold.

-Dress yourself in head-to-to green, and prepare to witness a world of novelty hats and Irish accessories.
-It’s the ultimate celebration of Irish culture after all!
-If you want a good spot as the colourful floats wind through the historic streets of Dublin, make sure you get there early to beat the crowds.
+Dress yourself head-to-toe in green and prepare to dive into a world of novelty hats and Irish accessories with the ultimate celebration of Irish culture.
+Make sure you get there early to secure a good spot if you want to see the colourful floats wind through the historic streets of Dublin.

 The parade kicks off at noon from Parnell Street, and lasts approximately two hours before a grand finish at Kevin Street.
 Afterwards, it’s a race to the nearest pub for a well-deserved pint of Guinness, or whatever tipple takes your fancy.

-There’s some great craic to be had in other parts of Ireland.
+There’s some great craic to be had in Northern Ireland.
 If you’re ready to shimmy your shamrock then head over to Belfast.
-As a UNESCO City of Music, there’s endless events geared up to showcase its musical heritage.
+It’s a UNESCO City of Music, so there are endless events showcasing its musical heritage.

-Follow the Trad Trail which runs 10–17 March throughout the city to hear the very best local musicians from across the island.
-Over the weekend this also includes a series of concerts, workshops and displays in Cathedral Quarter to really bring together the community.
+Follow the Trad Trails which run throughout the city between 10 - 17th March to hear the very best local musicians.
+Over the weekend itself, there’ll be a series of concerts, workshops and displays in Cathedral Quarter to really bring together the community.

-And once that’s got you in the charming Irish spirit, in traditional St. Patrick’s style it’s time for a dazzling parade.
-Starting at 1pm from Belfast City Hall, the enchanting display of music, dance and costume will weave its way through the city.
+And once that’s got you in the Irish spirit, it’s time for the traditional St. Patrick’s parade.
+Starting at 1pm from Belfast City Hall, a dazzling display of music, dance and costume will weave its way through the city.
 It promises fun for the entire family, and best of all it’s completely free, and you don’t even need a ticket.

 Book your magically musical trip to Belfast >

-As the second largest city in Ireland, Cork is one of the most popular cities to celebrate St. Patrick’s Day day in as the city comes alive.
-The entire festival spans 15–18 March with multiple events taking place all over the city, including live music in multiple venues, as well as the Cork International Film Festival.
-Enjoy a selection of Irish and Cork cinematic gems and experience Ireland's finest storytelling.
+As the second largest city in Ireland, Cork is one of the most popular cities to celebrate St. Patrick’s Day, and the place really comes alive.
+Multiple events take place all over the city between 15 - 18th March including live music in various venues and the Cork International Film Festival.
+Enjoy a selection of Irish cinematic gems and experience why the Irish have a reputation for storytelling.

-Most events are free to attend, but some are ticketed, so be sure to check and book beforehand.
-Of course, the centrepiece of the festivities is Cork’s St. Patrick’s Day parade.
-The annual pageant is presented by the wonderful and varied communities that make the city so beautifully charming.
+Most events are free to attend, but some are ticketed, so make sure you check whether you need to book ahead.
+Of course, the central focus of the festivities is Cork’s St. Patrick’s Day parade.
+The annual pageant is presented by the wonderful and varied communities that make the city so vibrant.

-A vibrant display of colour and magic, the parade features members of local sports and dance groups as well as the long-established brass bands.
-The procession begins at 1pm and routes around the city, ending on the bank of the famed River Lee that runs through the city.
+An energetic display of colour and magic, the parade features members of local sports and dance groups as well as their long-established brass bands.
+The procession begins at 1pm and works its way around the city ending on the bank of the famed River Lee.

 Escape to Cork this St. Patrick’s Day >